mindstellar/Osclass/oc-includes/assets/js/jquery-ui-nested/README.md

 Also, the default list type is `<ol>`.

-*This is the bare minimum to have a working nestedSortable.
+*This is the bare minimum to have a working jquery-ui-nested.
 Check the [demo](http://ilikenwf.github.io/example.html) out to see what can be accomplished with a little more.*

 ## Custom Options